What is included in my trial?

-During your trial, you will have complete digital access to FT.com with all the features included in both our Standard Digital and Premium Digital packages.
+During your trial, you will have complete digital access to FT.com with everything in both our Standard Digital and Premium Digital packages.

-Standard Digital provides access to a wide range of global news, analysis, and expert opinion.
-On the other hand, Premium Digital offers access to our premier business column, Lex, as well as 15 curated newsletters that cover key business themes, featuring original and in-depth reporting.
+Standard Digital includes access to a wealth of global news, analysis, and expert opinion.
+Premium Digital includes access to our premier business column, Lex, as well as 15 curated newsletters covering key business themes with original, in-depth reporting.

-If you want to compare the features of Standard and Premium Digital packages, you can find a full comparison on our website.
+You can change the plan you will roll onto at any time during your trial by visiting the “Settings & Account” section.

 What happens at the end of my trial?

-If you take no action, you will be automatically enrolled in our premium digital monthly subscription plan, which provides complete access for $69 per month.
+If you do nothing, you will be auto-enrolled in our premium digital monthly subscription plan and retain complete access for $69 per month.

-However, if you wish to make changes to your plan during the trial period, you can do so by visiting the “Settings & Account” section on our website.
-You have the flexibility to switch to a different plan at any time.

-For cost savings, you also have the option to pay annually and receive a 20% discount on your premium access.
+For cost savings, you can change your plan at any time online in the “Settings & Account” section.
+If you’d like to retain your premium access and save 20%, you can opt to pay annually at the end of the trial.

-If you decide to downgrade your subscription to Standard Digital, please note that it is still a comprehensive journalistic offering that meets the needs of many users.
-You can compare the features of Standard and Premium Digital packages on our website.
+You may also opt to downgrade to Standard Digital, a robust journalistic offering that fulfills many users’ needs.

-Any changes you make to your subscription will take effect at the end of the trial period.
-This means you will have full access for four weeks, even if you downgrade or cancel your subscription.
+Any changes made can be done at any time and will become effective at the end of the trial period, allowing you to retain full access for 4 weeks, even if you downgrade or cancel.

 When can I cancel?